-The maximum height of the tree is $\lfloor \log{\ell \cdot k}(n/\ell'c) + 1 \rfloor$ while its minimum height is $\lceil \log{u \cdot k}(n/c) \rceil$.
-Depending on the satellite information of each element, the size of the pointers, as well as any other needed information within each block, we may set accordingly constants k, c, l , l' , and u.
+The maximum height of the tree is $\lfloor \log{\ell \cdot k} \frac{n}{\ell' c} + 1 \rfloor$ while its minimum height is $\lceil \log{u \cdot k} \frac{n}{c} \rceil$ .
+Depending on the satellite information of each element, the size of the pointers as well as any other needed information within each block we may set accordingly constants $k, c, \ell, \ell'$ and u.
 Additionally, these parameters are also affected by the desired properties of the tree.
-Henceforth, for simplicity and without loss of generality, we assume that k = c = B, u = 1, and $\ell = \ell' = 1/2$.
+Henceforth, for simplicity and without loss of generality, we assume that k = c = B, u = 1 and $\ell = \ell' = 1/2$ .

 In the classic B-tree, internal nodes may store elements (records) apart from pointers to children.
 This results in the decrease of parameter k and thus the height of the tree is increased.
-In practice, and to avoid this drawback, the B+-trees [15] are extensively used.
+In practice, and to avoid this drawback, the $B^+$ -trees [15] are extensively used.
 These trees store elements only at leaves while internal nodes store routing information related to the navigation during search within the tree.
 In this way, the parameter k is increased considerably and the height of the tree is reduced.

-To perform a search for an element x, the search starts from the root and moves through children pointers to other internal nodes toward the leaves of the tree.
+To perform a search for an element x, the search starts from the root and moves through children pointers to other internal nodes towards the leaves of the tree.
 When a leaf l is found, it is brought into main memory and a sequential or binary search is performed to find and return the element x or to report failure.
-One can also return the predecessor or the successor of the element x (which is x if it exists in the tree), but one more I/O may be needed.
-To support range search queries, the B^+ -tree is usually changed so that all leaves constitute a linked list.
-As a result, for the range query $[x_1, x_2]$, first the leaf is located that contains the successor of x_1 , and then a linear scan of all leaves whose value is within the range $[x_1, x_2]$ is performed with the help of the linked list of leaves.
-Before moving to update operations, we first briefly discuss the rebalancing operations.
-The B^+ -tree (in fact all such trees) can be restored after an update operation by means of splits, fusions, and shares.
+One can also return the predecessor or the successor of the element x (which is x if it exists in the tree) but one more I/O may be needed.
+To support range search queries, the $B^+$ -tree is usually changed so that all leaves constitute a linked list.
+As a result, for the range query $[x_1, x_2]$ , first the leaf is located that contains the successor of $x_1$ and then a linear scan of all leaves whose value is within the range $[x_1, x_2]$ is performed with the help of the linked list of leaves.
+Before moving to update operations we first briefly discuss the re-balancing operations.
+The $B^+$ -tree (in fact all such trees) can be restored after an update operation by means of splits, fusions and shares.

 A node v is split when there is no available space within the node.
 In this case, half the information contained in v (pointers and routing information in internal nodes or elements at leaves) is transferred to a new node v' and thus both nodes have enough free space for future insertions.
-However, the father of v has its children increased by one, which means that there may be a cascading split possibly reaching even the root.
+However, the father of v has its children increased by one which means that there may be a cascading split possibly reaching even the root.
 A node v requires fusion with a sibling node v' when the used space within v is less than $\frac{1}{2}B$ due to a deletion.
-In this case, if the combined size of v and v' is >B, then some information is carried over from v' to v.
-In this case we have a share operation which is a terminal rebalancing operation in the sense that the number of children of the father of v and v' remains the same.
-Otherwise, all information of v is transferred to v' and v is deleted.
-The father of v' has its children reduced by one and so there may be cascading fusions toward the root.
+In this case, if the combined size of v and v' is > B then some information is carried over from v' to v.
+In this case we have a share operation which is a terminal re-balancing operation in the sense that the number of children of the father of v and v' is deleted.
+The father of v' has its children reduced by one and so there may be cascading fusions towards the root.